ouardaw/quantum-vs-classical-supernova-classification/README.md

 Quantum ML is not universally superior to classical ML.
 Knowing when not to use it is just as important as knowing how to implement it.

-Quantum methods are most promising when:
+Quantum ML is most promising when:
 	•	Feature separation is strong (>1σ)
 	•	Datasets are large (10k+ samples)
-	•	The problem structure is quantum-native or high-dimensional in a way classical methods struggle with
+	•	Problem structure is quantum-native

-Classical ML remains optimal for:
+Classical ML remains optimal when:
-	•	Small to mid-sized datasets
+	•	Datasets are small to mid-sized
-	•	Weakly separable features
+	•	Features are weakly separable
-	•	Mature, well-understood domains (like astronomical transient classification)
+	•	The domain is mature and well-understood

 ⸻